Archive for the ‘CA Sierras - H’ Category

 july9_2mntlake

 The 20+ miles we did today were tough miles, but we managed to land up in the end at Tuolumne Meadows!
-We were up ‘n at em at 5:00am, knowing we had 2 snowy passes to cross.
+We were up ‘n at em at 5:00am, knowing we had TWO snowy passes to cross.
 First was Island Pass, with its gorgeous views of Banner Peak and Thousand Island Lake.
 The snow was definitely a factor, but not too bad compared to what we have been through.
-On the way up to Donohue Pass, though, there is a section with lots of creeks.
-Bill missed a turn of the PCT, and we ended up “lost” for about 40 minutes before Bill said, “forget finding the trail— we go straight up.”
+We never lost the trail for very long.

 july9_6snowtrail